Child servants a blot on Haiti's abolitionist past

 "Many children lost their families.
 They didn't have a place to sleep and have someone to take care of them.
 And they met people who put them in domestic servitude," said Marline Mondesir, who founded a refuge for restavek children.

-The International Labor Organization estimates that one in 10 Haitian children is a restavek - across the country that amounts to around 300,000 individuals.
+The International Labour Organisation estimates that one in 10 Haitian children is a restavek - across the country that amounts to around 300,000 individuals.

 REFUGE